• Menu

 Look out for turtles near natural areas, especially in valleys or near wetlands.
 Turtles are on the move from May to July and then September to October.
 They may nest at roadsides in June.

-5. Never By the Tail
+5. Never by the tail

 Turtle's tails are part of their spine, and picking them up by the tail can lead to permanent spinal injuries, that may threaten their survival.